-I.98 952.217-70 Acquisition of Real Property (Apr 1984)
+I.98 952.217-70 -- ACQUISITION OF REAL PROPERTY (MAR 2011)

-- (a) Notwithstanding any other provision of the contract, the prior approval of the contracting officer shall be obtained when, in performance of this contract, the contractor acquires or proposes to acquire use of real property by: - (1) Purchase, on the Government's behalf or in the contractor's own name, with title eventually vesting in the Government. - (2) Lease, and the Government assumes liability for, or will otherwise pay for the obligation under the lease as a reimbursable contract cost. - (3) Acquisition of temporary interest through easement, license or permit, and the Government funds the entire cost of the temporary interest. - (b) Justification of and execution of any real property acquisitions shall be in accordance and compliance with directions provided by the contracting officer. - (c) The substance of this clause, including this paragraph (c), shall be included in any subcontract occasioned by this contract under which property described in paragraph (a) of this clause shall be acquired.
+- (a) Notwithstanding any other provision of the contract, the prior approval of the Contracting Officer shall be obtained when, in performance of this contract, the Contractor acquires or proposes to acquire use of real property by: - (1) Purchase, on the Government's behalf or in the Contractor's own name, with title eventually vesting in the Government. - (2) Lease, for which the Department of Energy will reimburse the incurred costs as a reimbursable contract cost. - (3) Acquisition of temporary interest through easement, license or permit, and the Government funds the entire cost of the temporary interest. - (b) Justification of and execution of any real property acquisitions shall be in accordance and compliance with directions provided by the Contracting Officer. - (c) The substance of this clause, including this paragraph (c), shall be included in any subcontract occasioned by this contract under which property described in paragraph (a) of this clause shall be acquired.